Privacy Policy

 • any applicable limitation period under applicable law (i.e. any period during which any person could bring a legal claim against us in connection with your personal data, or to which your personal data is relevant); and

-If you are a mentee, and you have consented to Zero Gravity sending you direct marketing communications, we will generally retain your personal data for a period of 6 years, to cover the period we expect that you may be in higher education and entering work, after which we will delete it, unless you consent to us retaining it.
+If you are a school student and you have consented to Zero Gravity sending you direct marketing communications, we will generally retain your personal data for the period necessary to provide our services and to cover the period we expect that you may be in higher education and entering work, unless you consent to us retaining it for a longer period.

 We endeavour to take all reasonable steps to protect your personal data.
 We are careful to choose storage facilities that we have had assessed and which we are confident are suitably secure to store your information.